didacrius/serilog-enrichers-datadog-opentelemetry/README.md

 The package includes:

  * `WithDatadogTraceId()` - adds a Datadog trace id to correlate logs with OpenTelemetry Datadog traces.
- * `WithDatadogSpanId(headerKey)` - adds a Datadog span id to correlate logs with OpenTelemetry Datadog spans traces.
+ * `WithDatadogSpanId()` - adds a Datadog span id to correlate logs with OpenTelemetry Datadog spans traces.

 ## Using it into an ASP.NET Core Web Application